engindenizdogu/Internship-Studies/README.md

 # cache-design-with-redis
 Implementation of replacement algorithms using Redis as a cache.

-BUG:
-RR and LFU are not working properly.
+BUG --- RR and LFU are not working properly.

 Sidenote: